YesThatAllen/JSSBinarySelfHeal/README.md

 5. Type in administrator password when prompted
 6. Right click on “Dashboard” under “Sources” and rename this package to SelfHeal
 7. On the right pane, right click on the “Users” folder and delete it
-8. Navigate to /Library/LaunchDaemons/ and drag "com.managementcheck.it.plist" into the right pane of Composer
+8. Navigate to /Library/LaunchDaemons/ and drag "com.management.selfheal.plist" into the right pane of Composer
-9. Expand all of the folders until we see “com.managementcheck.it.plist" and click on it.
+9. Expand all of the folders until we see “com.management.selfheal.plist" and click on it.
 Change the owner of this file to "ROOT" and the group to "WHEEL"
 10. Leave the permissions at the default
 11. Navigate to /Library/Scripts/ and drag “SelfHeal.sh" into the right pane of Composer
 12. Expand all of the folders until wee “SelfHeal.sh” and click on it.
 Change the owner of this file to “ROOT” and the group to “WHEEL"